Eerie images of the world's most spectacular shipwrecks

 Sweepstakes, Ontario, Canada

 If you’re fascinated by shipwrecks, head to Ontario’s Tobermory on the banks of Lake Huron.
-It's home to more than 25 stunning wrecks that can usually be explored on diving or snorkelling tours, or aboard a glass-bottomed boat.
+It's home to more than 25 stunning wrecks that can be explored on diving or snorkelling tours, or aboard a glass-bottomed boat.
 The best known is Sweepstakes, a 119-foot (36m) schooner that sank in shallow water in 1885 after hitting a rock.

 Kibrok Photography/Shutterstock